LaReiter/LaReiter.github.io/_posts/2026-07-03-perception.md

 For some, this filter can be due to a creative or imaginative mindset: we want the world to be adventurous, and so we upweight those phenomena that strengthen such a worldview.
 For others, it can be due to a judgemental, principled or otherwise narrow state, that allows only certain phenomena to alter our worldview.

 This relation between reality and our subject-specific worldview is illustrated in the Figure below.
+The left side shows reality, where some underlying mechanism gives rise to a set of phenomena.
+Each phenomenon has a color, signaling how easily it passes through a filter of the same color.
+On the right, we see an individual with a green filter: the green phenomena (1 and 3) are amplified and contribute strongly to the worldview, while phenomena 2 and 4 are attenuated.
+The worldview, in turn, reinforces the filter.

 ![Individual Perception Flowchart](/assets/perception_individual.png)